vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ![image](/assets/2025-09-09/010.png)

 You can organize your files however you like, by creating folders.
-For example, you might have a folder for small miscellaneous projects.
-But you might also have a dedicated folder for one big project.
+For example, you might have a folder for Peakboard applications that run in the factory floor, and a folder for Peakboard applications that run in the office.
+Within those folders, you might have additional subfolders.
+For example, you might have `/office/sap/` for apps that integrate with SAP.

 ## Versioning